 Designing embedded systems becomes more and more complex due to the increasing size of integrated circuits, increasing software complexity and decreasing time-to-market requirements and product costs.
 This ongoing increasing complexity of embedded systems motivates the search for a high-level system design approach at Chess.
-A high-level system design notation could also offer substantial performance benefits as there can be a smarter partitioning of the system's parts onto hardware and software.
 High-level system design is currently a major academic research area world-wide and it is strongly rooted in traditional areas such as control theory and digital design theory.
 For Chess such a design approach could mean a faster and better design process.
 This paper investigates aspects of high-level system design and the current state of the art in existing tools and methods that allow high-level system design.
 It will provide input for the Chess design strategy for the following years.

 A system design notation should allow reasoning at a high level of abstraction.
 However, to be useful it must also be possible to synthesis hardware and software.
 Questions like how to divide the functionality of the system into hardware and software are a very important aspect of this synthesis.
 Traditionally the choice what to implement in hardware and what to implement in software is made early in the design process.
 Both parts are then made in separate tracks by separate design teams.
+Too often, the validity of this decision is not validated before system integration.
+This is far too late with respect to project risk.